Medicare → MDPP Implementation Resources

 Successful implementation of the MDPP is a priority for state health departments (SHD).
 It is important for MDPP suppliers to know the roles of SHDs and learn more about how SHDs can support both suppliers and beneficiaries in their state.
 Please find the SHD Roles for Supporting MDPP Suppliers document, which reviews the ways in which SHDs can support the MDPP.

 With support from CDC, NACDD helps increase access to and utilization of the MDPP by providing technical assistance to CDC-recognized organizations and SHDs.
 As part of this technical assistance, NACDD supports CDC-recognized organizations becoming Medicare suppliers, enrolling participants, and submitting claims.
 NACDD also supports SHD staff and national organization staff who in turn support the CDC-recognized organizations in their state.
-Visit the NACDD MDPP Technical Assistance Offering Page to learn more.
+Visit the NACDD MDPP Technical Assistance page to learn more.

 For those who would like an introduction to the MDPP or would like help with specific activities such as presenting the MDPP to leadership, onboarding new staff, or working with Medicare Advantage plans, below is a quick (~10 minute) video that reviews the basics of MDPP.